Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 Having a flexible and scalable surveillance system should be a consideration.
 Traditional CCTV systems are closed circuit meaning that everything is hard-wired and difficult to scale.

-It is therefore wise to choose IP cameras which connect over a wireless network, allowing you to easily scale any system as you need.
+Therefore it’s wise to choose IP cameras which connect over a wireless network, allowing you to easily scale any system as you need.
 Adding IP cameras to a network is simple and quick, and there’s no wiring to change or update.

 8 – How could your business benefit from effective surveillance and monitoring?